 The truth is, there is no singular trick to image sourcing.
 It’s a skill that requires the brain of a librarian and the touch of an artist, and while it’s possible to learn, it requires time and patience such that it has become a vocation in itself.
 There are a few ground rules to keep in mind however:

-- Don’t ever use stock photo websites.
-It’s uninspired, and it always shows.
+- Don’t ever use stock photo websites or low res.
+It’s uninspired, and it sucks.